paulrougieux/biotrade/README.md

-This package loads trade and production data on bio based commodities from the UN Comtrade and from FAOSTAT.
-Organizing relevant data to analyse biological, physical and economic processes is the added value of the `biotrade` package.
+The `biotrade` package harmonizes variable names to analyse biological, physical and economic flows.
+It focuses on the agriculture and forestry sectors, from primary production to secondary products transformation.
+It loads bilateral trade and production data from the UN Comtrade and from FAOSTAT.

 # Installation